mashu/ImmuneDiscover.jl/docs/src/index.md

 - `-n, --noplot`: Disable unicode gene plot.
 This option does not have associated types or defaults as it is a toggle switch.
 - `-g, --gene`: Gene to use for plotting.
 (Default: "V")
 - `-t, --top`: Saves at most N records of flank and sequence.
 (Default: 1)
+- `--types`: Types of RSS to extract.
+(Default: "heptamer,spacer,nonamer")
+- `-a, --affix`: The length of the remaining prefix or suffix to extract.
+(Default: 14)

 ### Exact output
 The output is a TSV file containing the following columns: